chienfuchen32/image.vim/README.md

 Requirements
 ============
-* Vim with *python* support.
+* Vim with *python3* support.
 You can verify if your Vim is compiled with python using:

-  `vim --version | grep python`
+  `vim --version | grep python3`

   If you see `+python`, your Vim has python support.
 If not, figure out how to get one.